fullstack-development/build-route-tree/README.md

   preview: null,
   home: {
     loans: {
-      uuid: getParam(null), // You can pass params at route },
+      uuid: getParam(null), // If you need to pass params at route },
     balance: {
       convert: null,